-Set up an SFTP client in Windows using OpenSSH
+Set up an SFTP client in Windows by using OpenSSH

 - Windows